 In this tutorial, we will show you how to install AnyDesk on Debian 11.
 For those of you who didn’t know, Anydesk is a remote desktop application.
 It is a cross-platform software that provides platform independent remote access to different PCs and other host devices.
-It provides remote access, file transfer, VPN features.
+It provides remote access, file transfer, and VPN features.
 It provides secure and reliable access to IT professionals.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the AnyDesk remote desktop application on a Debian 11 (Bullseye).
+I will show you the step-by-step installation of the AnyDesk remote desktop application on a Debian 11 (Bullseye).

 Install AnyDesk on Debian 11 Bullseye

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 By default, AnyDesk is not available in Debian repositories.
 Now we add the AnyDesk repository to your system:

 wget https://keys.anydesk.com/repos/DEB-GPG-KEY gpg --no-default-keyring --keyring ./anydesk_signing_key_temp.gpg --import ./DEB-GPG-KEY gpg --no-default-keyring --keyring ./anydesk_signing_key_temp.gpg --export > ./anydesk_signing_key.gpg sudo mv anydesk_signing_key.gpg /etc/apt/trusted.gpg.d/